pauljonescodes/Rutgers-University-Presentations/GitHub/Presentation.md

 -   GitHub lets you publish HTML straight to the web from any branch named "`gh_pages`", making a public face for your project.
--   GitHub lets a collaborator create their own branch, change the assets on their side, and submit it to you for review from the website.
 -   GitHub supports mentioning people with @, linking issues using #, using emoji, and adding images, all with drag-and-drop and autocomplete.
 -   If you want to close issue #35, put closes #35 somewhere in your commit message.